huggingface/blog/hf-bitsandbytes-integration.md

 setattr(self, 'SCB', SCB)
 ```

 Here, setting a parameter's device step is extremely crucial since the quantization statistics fails when calling it twice.
-We had to came up with our implementation of `accelerate`'s `set_module_tensor_to_device` function (termed as `set_module_8bit_tensor_to_device`) and propose some Pull Requests on `accelerate` library!
+We had to came up with our implementation of `accelerate`'s `set_module_tensor_to_device` function (termed as `set_module_8bit_tensor_to_device`) and propose some Pull Requests on `accelerate` library; all of that to make sure this function is never called twice.
+Let's in detail in the section below!

 ## Be very careful on how to set devices with `accelerate`

 Here we played a very delicate balancing act with `accelerate` library!
 Once you load your model and set it on the correct devices, sometimes you still need to call `set_module_tensor_to_device` to dispatch the model with hooks on all devices.
 This is done inside `dispatch_model` function from `accelerate`.
+This will involve potentially calling `.to` several times, which is something we want to avoid.
 2 Pull Requests were needed to achieve what we wanted!
 The initial PR proposed [here](https://github.com/huggingface/accelerate/pull/539/) broke some tests but [this PR](https://github.com/huggingface/accelerate/pull/576/) successfully fixed everything!

+## Wrapping up all together

+Therefore the ultimate recipe you need is:
+1. Initialize a model in the `meta` device with the correct modules
+2. Set the parameters one by one on the correct GPU device and make sure you never do this procedure twice!
+3. Put new keyword arguments in the correct place everywhere, and add some nice documentation
+4. Add very extensive tests!
+Check our tests [here](https://github.com/huggingface/transformers/blob/main/tests/mixed_int8/test_mixed_int8.py) for more details

 All that said, this integration adventure was very fun, deep diving and doing some "surgery" on different libraries to align everything and make it work was pure fun!

+Now time to see how to benefit from this integration and how to successfully use it in `transformers`!

-# How to use it in transformers
+# How to use it in `transformers`

 ## Hardware requirements

-Some 8-bit operations are not supported on the CPU. bitsandbytes can be run on 8-bit tensor cores-supported hardwares, which are Turing and Ampere GPUs (RTX 20s, RTX 30s, A40-A100, T4+).
+8-bit tensor core are not supported on the CPU. bitsandbytes can be run on 8-bit tensor cores-supported hardwares, which are Turing and Ampere GPUs (RTX 20s, RTX 30s, A40-A100, T4+).
 For example, Google Colab GPUs are usually NIVIDIA T4 GPUs and the latest generation of GPUs does support 8-bit cores.
-Our demo is based on Google Colab so check it out below!
+Our demos are based on Google Colab so check it out below!

 ## Installation